oracle/macaron/docs/source/pages/tutorials/index.rst

    :align: center

 The image above shows the results of the checks for the `Arrow <https://github.com/arrow-py/arrow>`_ repository at the commit where version ``1.3.0`` was produced.
-In summary, the repository is:
+In summary, our analysis finds the following information about this artifact:

 * A commit at a Git repository that corresponds to the artifact (``mcn_version_control_system_1``)
 * The build tool ``pip`` used in the build scripts (``mcn_build_script_1``)